-Regular-season schedules for 2018-19 have been released and can be found at the Metrowest Basketball League website.
+Regular-season schedules for 2019-20 can be found at the Metrowest Basketball League website.

 1. The season starts Dec.
-2 and runs every Sunday (except Dec.
-30) until the final regular-season games on Feb.
-25. Then every team makes the playoffs, and those could run as late as March 10, depending on how well your team does.
-Games that are scheduled for Dec.
-23 are likely to be rescheduled, although some teams might elect to play that day.
-Also note that there could be an occasional Saturday game -- some towns don't have enough availability on Sundays.
+4 and runs every Sunday (except Dec.
+25 and Jan.
+1) until the final regular-season games on Feb 26.
+Then every team makes the playoffs, and those could run as late as March 12, depending on how well your team does.
+(NOTE: There are games listed for Jan.
+1, but those are just a placeholder and will be rescheduled.)

 2. If you know your child is going to miss a game, let your coach know as soon as possible so they can plan accordingly.
 Don't forget the HBA's participation/commitment policy regarding unexcused absences.

 3. If a player wants to wear an undershirt beneath their uniform, by rule it must match the color of the jersey.
 Hopkinton teams wear white at home and usually green on the road (although the home team can elect to wear dark), so plan accordingly.
 Have your child bring both a white and green undershirt to every game just in case.

 4. Coaches are instructed to have every player play at least 40 percent of every game (except in cases of injuries, foul trouble or behavioral/attendance issues).
 For teams with 11 players, the minimum is 35 percent.
 If there are fewer than 10 players at a game, the minimum increases slightly.